MicrosoftDocs/power-platform/power-platform/admin/free-storage-space.md

 ### Method 5: Remove notes with attachments using Advanced Find

 > [!WARNING]
->  If you delete this data, notes and their associated attachments will no longer be available in Dynamics 365 apps.
+>  If you delete this data, notes and their associated attachments will no longer be available in model-driven apps in Dynamics 365.

 1. Choose **Advanced Find**.